 Development and investment in renewable energy generation is incorporated into numerous themes of the Draft SETRP 2041.
-Specifically, Part 2, Objective 8 specifically relates to the role renewable energy development will play in achieving net zero by 2050, stating 'Plan for a net zero region by 2050'.
+Specifically, Part 2, Objective 8 which relates to the role renewable energy development will play in achieving net zero by 2050, stating 'Plan for a net zero region by 2050'.
 Further, Part 2 Objective 12 'Realise economic benefits from a connected regional economy' aims to build the economic potential of renewable energy throughout the region.

-Key objectives for the Project including the storage and firming of renewable energy to assist in achieving NSW renewable energy targets whilst promoting economic growth for the region assists in demonstrating the Projects alignment with the objectives of the Draft SETRP 2041.
+A key objective for the Project is the generation of renewable energy to assist in achieving NSW renewable energy targets whilst promoting economic growth for the region.
+This key objective demonstrates the Projects alignment with the objectives of the Draft SETRP 2041.

-2.1.2.3 The Tablelands Regional Community Strategic Plan 2016-2036
+2.2.3.3 The Tablelands Regional Community Strategic Plan 2016-2036

-The Tablelands Regional Community Strategic Plan 2016-2036 (Tablelands Regional CSP) (Goulburn Mulwaree Council, Upper Lachlan Shire Council, Yass Valley Council, 2016) is the first ever regional community strategic plan in NSW local government.
-The Tablelands Regional CSP consolidates councils' existing CSPs and pulls together common visions and strategies, whilst recognising the unique characteristics and challenges belonging to each individual Council.
+The Tablelands Regional Community Strategic Plan 2016-2036 (Tablelands Regional CSP) (Goulburn Mulwaree Council, Upper Lachlan Shire Council, Yass Valley Council, 2016) consolidates councils' existing CSPs and pulls together common visions and strategies, whilst recognising the unique characteristics and challenges belonging to each individual Council.
 All three councils share a similar vision centred around balancing future growth with the need to protect and enhance social and environmental values, a vision which is upheld by five key pillars, including:

-- Community (life and welfare in the community). - Environment (conditions and influences in the area and sustainability). - Economy (generation, distribution, use of income, and business development).

-- Infrastructure (facilities, transport, and systems serving the area). - Civic Leadership (system of government or management).
+- Community (life and welfare in the community). - Environment (conditions and influences in the area and sustainability). - Economy (generation, distribution, use of income, and business development). - Infrastructure (facilities, transport, and systems serving the area). - Civic Leadership (system of government or management).